-Vascular dementia can be caused by a series of strokes or other conditions that block blood flow to the brain.
+Vascular dementia is a form of dementia that develops because of problems with the blood’s circulation to the brain.
 It causes problems with reasoning, planning, judgement, memory and other thinking.

 The symptoms of vascular dementia depend on which part of the brain is affected.
 However, common symptoms include: